Kehrlann/spring-security-architecture-workshop/4-authentication-provider/README.md

 There are other benefits to using the `AuthenticationProvider` interface.
 For example, you get [Observability](https://docs.spring.io/spring-security/reference/servlet/integrations/observability.html#observability-tracing) out of the box.
-Some extra protection mesaures, such as credential erasures.
+Some extra protection measures, such as credential erasures.
 You also get [authentication events](https://docs.spring.io/spring-security/reference/servlet/authentication/events.html).

 Register a new `@Bean` providing an `ApplicationListener<AuthenticationSuccessEvent>`, that logs the name and the class of the `Authentication` object when someone logs in.
 You can add it in the `SecurityConfiguration`, for example.
-Feel free to use `@EventListener` instead if you are more familiar with it[^1].
+Feel free to use `@EventListener` instead if you are more familiar with is[^2].

 ---